mgibbs1259/spotihue/README.md

 # Configure

 If you don't have Docker already installed, follow these [instructions](https://www.docker.com/products/docker-desktop/).
-Then, create a copy of .example-env file and call it .env
+Then, in the backend directory, create a copy of .example-env file and call it .env

 ## Hue Bridge
 To find the hue bridge IP address, open your Hue app and go to settings > My Hue System > Philips Hue > i > IP-address;